lzxindustries/lzxtm/docs/guides/troubleshooting.md

 This warranty does not cover damage from misuse, accident, modification, improper installation, or normal wear.
 Proof of purchase may be required.

-To request service, contact: support@lzxindustries.net
+To request service, contact support@lzxindustries.net

 This warranty is limited to the remedies above.
 LZX is not responsible for incidental or consequential damages.
 Rights may vary by state or country.